-The Student Council can also make proposals and make its views known to the Executive Board on all matters concerning the university (right of initiative in Article 4.2).
+The Student Council can also make proposals and make its views known to the Executive Board on all matters concerning the university (right of initiative).
 The Executive Board shall also provide the Student Council with all the information it reasonably requires to carry out its duties, in good time, whether or not such information has been requested (obligation to provide information in Article 6.1).
 This includes the requirement that the Executive Board shall inform the Student Council at least once a year, in writing, of the policy pursued in the preceding year and of policy planned for the following year in the fields of finance, organisation and education.

-The Student Council must be consulted in confidence on the appointment and dismissal of members of the Supervisory Board and of the Executive Board.
+The Student Council has advisory powers on the profile for appointing members of the Executive Board and the Supervisory Board and must be consulted in confidence on the appointment and dismissal of members of the Supervisory Board and of the Executive Board.
+Via the General Assembly of Councils the Student Council has the right to nominate a member of the Supervisory Board that has the special trust of the participation bodies.

-The General Assembly of the Student Council and the Works Council has right of approval regarding:
+The General Assembly (the Student Council and the Works Council together) has right of approval regarding: